mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 modify data, are spread across multiple nodes while all write queries will be sent to a single node.

-The router is designed to be used with a traditional Master-Slave replication cluster.
-It automatically detects changes in the master server and will use the current master server of the cluster.
-With a Galera cluster, one can achieve a resilient setup and easy master failover by using one of the Galera nodes as a Write-Master node, where all write queries are routed, and spreading the read load over all the nodes.
+The router is designed to be used with a traditional Primary-Replica replication cluster.
+It automatically detects changes in the primary server and will use the current primary server of the cluster.
+With a Galera cluster, one can achieve a resilient setup and easy primary failover by using one of the Galera nodes as a Write-Primary node, where all write queries are routed, and spreading the read load over all the nodes.

 ## Interaction with servers in `Maintenance` and `Draining` state

 When a server that readwritesplit uses is put into maintenance mode, any ongoing requests are allowed to finish before the connection is closed.
-If the server that is put into maintenance mode is a master, open transaction are allowed to complete before the connection is closed.
+If the server that is put into maintenance mode is a primary, open transaction are allowed to complete before the connection is closed.
 Note that this means neither idle session nor long-running transactions will be closed by readwritesplit.
 To forcefully close the connections, use the following command: